 If you still have questions about how remote jury trials will work or about criminal trials in general, contact our Advocacy Support helpline.

 The Court of Session (which deals with complex civil cases) and Sheriff Courts are gradually increasing the civil cases they hear.
 Hearings are taking place remotely via telephone, video conferencing or in writing, where possible.

-While Tier 4 and 'stay at home' measures are in place across Scotland, most civil cases will continue remotely.
-Currently, the priority is still ‘urgent’ cases as well as the backlog of cases submitted throughout the pandemic.
+For now, most civil cases will continue remotely, and the priority are still ‘urgent’ cases as well as the backlog of cases submitted throughout the pandemic.